 Last, but definitely not least: check out EHSCareers.com - one of the most comprehensive listing of EHS job postings across the US that I've seen.

 Regardless of your political views, safety is something on which we can all agree.
 And, of course, government agencies at all levels and across the country post safety-related jobs.

-Many cities and counties post their jobs on https://www.governmentjobs.com/index.cfm, including St. Louis County in Minnesota.
-If you’re looking for a safety-related job in a specific part of the country, this site is worth a look.
+St. Louis County in Minnesota occasionally posts EHS-related positions.
+If you’re looking for a safety-related job in the Arrowhead region, this site is worth a look.